khan-inc/dkp_investment_review/README.md

 ### WebUI

 This layer is a single page application based on Angular 9 and ASP.NET Core 3.1.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

-## Support

-If you are having problems, please let us know by [raising a new issue](https://github.com/jasontaylordev/CleanArchitecture/issues/new/choose).

-## License

-This project is licensed with the [MIT license](LICENSE).